microsoft/BCTech/samples/AppInsights/FAQ.md

 Purge data in an Application Insights component by a set of user-defined filters.

 See <https://docs.microsoft.com/en-us/rest/api/application-insights/components/purge#examples>

+You can use Powershell to setup a purge process, see an example here: [How do I use Powershell to delete telemetry data?](Powershell/README.md)

 ## Can I grant read-only access to Application Insights?
 To grant a person read-only access to Application Insights, go to the Access control (IAM) page in the Application Insights portal, and then add the role assignment "Reader" to the person.